ionic-team/ionic-docs/docs/api/grid.md

 ### Specified size

-Set the `size` of one column and the others will automatically resize around it.
-If a size is specified on all of the columns, no columns will resize to fill the remaining space.
+Set the `size` of a column and the others will automatically resize around it.
+If a size is specified on all of the columns and it doesn't add up to the total number of columns, there will be empty space after the columns.

 import Size from '@site/static/usage/grid/size/index.md';